Lender Membership Fee

 How do you take the fee?

-Lender Funds Under Management Fees are calculated on a daily basis over the course of a month and paid on the first of the following month.
+Lender Membership Fees are calculated on a daily basis over the course of a month and paid on the first of the following month.

 For Manual Lending Account investors, any interest payments due to be paid to a lender whilst they have an outstanding fee balance from the first of each month would be used to pay the fee first, with remaining interest paid to the lender.
 This is also how other discontinued accounts will operate like the Property Secured Account etc.